 Training courses were usually organized locally until 2009, when the Bosch Training Center (BTC) was established to provide central and standardized training for associates’ qualifications worldwide, with branches in Brazil, the United States, Germany, India, China, and Japan.
 The Robert Bosch Kolleg provides programs on leadership and transformation topics such as digital transformation, artificial intelligence, and artificial intelligence of things (AIoT) for specialists and executives.

 Not only is the board of management a keen proponent of training, it also takes an active role.
 Lifelong learning has never been so important, both in view of the shortage of skilled workers and against the backdrop of rapid technological progress, the constant transformation of the employment market, and future standards and requirements.
-“We believe it is our responsibility as a company to equip as many associates as possible with the skills to take on new tasks,” says Stefan Hartung, member of the board of management.
+“We believe it is our responsibility as a company to equip as many associates as possible with the skills to take on new tasks,” says Stefan Hartung, chairman of the board of management.
 An inaugural learning event, the Global Days of Learning, was organized in October 2021.
 Bosch associates all over the world had an opportunity to take part virtually in informal training courses hosted by Bosch colleagues and share their knowledge with others globally, on a wide array of topics.
 “The focus of the event is learning from one another, above and beyond silos,” said Filiz Albrecht, director of industrial relations.